 Global Innovation Hub, Taipei

-The Friedrich Naumann Foundation for Freedom (FNF) promotes democracy, human rights, economic freedom, and curbing climate change.
+The Friedrich Naumann Foundation for Freedom (FNF) promotes democracy, human rights and economic freedom.
 In Taiwan, the FNF Global Innovation Hub was established in 2021.
 The Hub focuses on “digital transformation” and “innovation for democracy”, aiming to support the Friedrich Naumann Foundation on its way to becoming a creative innovation platform for liberalism.
 The Global Innovation Hub works with The Open Culture Foundation (OCF), Taiwan Youth Association for Democracy (TYAD), People Powered and other like-minded partners.
+Should you have questions or suggestions about our work, please contact us.
+You can also meet our team here.

 News